 RN vs LPN Salary: State-by-State Comparison (2026 Data)

-RNs earn $86,000 on average nationally.
-LPNs earn $55,000.
+RNs earn a median of $97,550 nationally.
+LPNs earn $64,400 (BLS, May 2025).
 But the real numbers depend on your state, specialty, shift, and experience level.
 Below is the complete salary breakdown for all 50 states.

 All 50 States: RN vs LPN Salary

 Sorted by RN average salary, highest to lowest.
-The salary gap between RN and LPN ranges from $17,500 in South Dakota to $59,000 in California.
+The salary gap between RN and LPN ranges from about $17,000 in Iowa to $68,000 in California.

 #StateRN AverageLPN AverageGap